MAKING A DIFFERENCE

 The MAKE EVERY BITE COUNT study helps us understand the Carbon “Foodprint” of our household food waste in Oakville and can guide future programming to reduce our environmental impacts.

 Follow Halton Food to learn more about how to live sustainably and reduce your food waste.

-On May 30, 2017, the Council hosted the Policies, Partnerships & Practices: Reducing Food Waste Symposium in partnership with Country Heritage Park, the Ontario Food Collaborative and Sustain Ontario; supported by the Ontario Produce Marketing Association, The Printing House, Riverstone Branding, and funded by the Ontario Trillium Foundation.
+On May 30, 2017, as Halton Food Council, Halton Food hosted the Policies, Partnerships & Practices: Reducing Food Waste Symposium in partnership with Country Heritage Park, the Ontario Food Collaborative and Sustain Ontario; supported by the Ontario Produce Marketing Association, The Printing House, Riverstone Branding, and funded by the Ontario Trillium Foundation.
 A recap of the symposium has been prepared in this Report.

 We would like to thank all of the presenters:

 Dr. Martin Gooch, VCMI – Food Waste in Canada: Challenges and Opportunities